-Following the highly acclaimed BERLIN CROSSING, Kevin Brophy's ANOTHER KIND OF COUNTRY once again brings to life dramatic history with a vivid, unique, emotional and enthralling story.
+Following the highly acclaimed BERLIN CROSSING, Kevin Brophy's new novel once again brings to life dramatic history with a vivid, unique, emotional and enthralling story.

 From Chile to Germany, a heart-wrenching tale of love, loyalty and new beginnings.

 Santiago, 1973: Rosa is a happy girl, living a privileged life amongst the ruling elite.
 But when violence erupts with the Pinochet coup, her socialist parents are the first to be taken.
 Forced to flee across the Andes, she finds herself rescued by a Stasi spy, and escapes behind the Iron Curtain to Germany.